John-Rood/VectorVault/README.md

 <br>

 ## Metadata
-To add meta data to your vault, just include it as a parameter in `add()`.
+To add meta data to your vault, just include the meta as a parameter in `add()`.
 Meta is always a dict, and you can add any fields you want.
 (If you don't add a 'name' field, a generic one will automatically be generated, so there is always a name field in the metadata)
 ```
 metadata = {
     'name': 'Lifestyle in LA',